ransom00001/Linux_Notes/README.md

 * The act of one process giving up control of the CPU to another is called a context switch.

+* The kernel is responsible for context switching.
+To understand how this works, think about a situation in which a processis running in user mode but it's time slice is up .
+Here what happens:

+1. The CPU (the actual hardware) interrupts the current process based on an internal timer, switches into kernel mode, and hands control back to the kernel.

+2. The kernel records the current state of the CPU and memory, which will be essential to resuming the process that was just interrupted.

 *